cobrastarfunkel/RHCE_Practice/README.md

 The reset.sh script will reset your server.
 It will remove network connections, reset firewalld, and clear out kerberos configs.
 Run ./reset.sh -h to view options.
 If you run it aginst the kerberos server or you have kerberos running on the same server you're using to practice it will break it.
 Running the Ansible playbook again should fix it but for that reason it may be hard to practice setting up a kerberos client if the kerberos server is on the server you're practicing on.

-Kerberso Setup
+Kerberos Setup
 ------
+#### Before you Run the Playbook
-The Kerberos services aren't started by ansible beacuse passwords and principals need to be setup on the server.
+* The Kerberos services aren't started by ansible beacuse passwords and principals need to be setup on the server.\
-Hostnames and fqdn's are set by ansible.
-Configure group_vars/all domain for the domain and the ansible_hostname in the inventory file for the hostname.
+* Hostnames and fqdn's are set by ansible.
+Configure group_vars/all domain for the domain and the ansible_hostname in the inventory file for the hostname.\
-In ansible/group_vars/kdc_server change ports if you want.
+* In ansible/group_vars/kdc_server change ports if you want.\
+* The KDC server is defined by the hosts file under [kdc_server].
+Define the host you want to be the Kerberos server here.

-Run playbook:
+#### Run playbook:

     ansible-playbook rhce_prep.yml